Achaean News

 Addressed to: Everyone

-Penned by My hand on the 18th of Aeguary, in the year 631 AF.
+Penned by my hand on Falsday, the 13th of Ivolnos, in the year 0 AC.

 Previous | Summary | Next